We’ll never sell your information to a third party

 We may collect sensitive information about you such as your health (for insurance purposes) but do not collect information about your race, religion, beliefs or sexual preference except where you have consented or where we are permitted or required by law to do so.
 Sensitive information will only be used for the purpose for which it was provided.

-We take reasonable precautions to protect and secure your personal information from misuse, interference, loss, unauthorised access, modification or unauthorised disclosure.
+We take reasonable precautions to protect and secure your personal information from misuse, interference and loss, as well as unauthorised access, modification and disclosure.

 Your personal information is only retained for as long as necessary to fulfil the purpose/s for which it was collected, unless we are required to retain the information for a certain period of time under an Australian law or court or tribunal order.
 Once no longer required, we take such steps as are reasonable in the circumstances to destroy or permanently de-identify your personal information.